zalando-incubator/kubernetes-on-aws/CONTRIBUTING.rst

 How do I roll out changes?
 ==========================

 We only support rolling out changes to our internal clusters so far.
-Our Kubernetes are divided into multiple channels.
+Our Kubernetes clusters are divided into multiple channels.
 Each channel has a corresponding branch.
 For example, the `"alpha" branch`_ represents the state of clusters in the "alpha" channel.
-See `kubernetes-on-aws#cluster-provisioning`_ for details.
-To roll out changes to a particular channel, creating a PR to it's corresponding branch e.g `dev-to-alpha`_.
+See `Cluster Provisioning`_ to learn more.
+To roll out changes to a particular channel, create a PR to it's corresponding branch e.g `dev-to-alpha`_.
 You may use the `prepare.sh` script to create a PR.